Sauna Heater Guide: How to Choose the Right Sauna Heater for Your Home

 Wall-Mounted vs. Floor-Standing Design

-Wall-mounted sauna heaters are compact and work well in smaller rooms.
-Floor-standing and pillar-style heaters often hold more stones and can create a strong visual centerpiece.
-The right style depends on room size, bench layout, safety clearances, and the look you want.
+Wall-mounted sauna heaters are compact and work well in many smaller rooms.
+Floor-standing and pillar-style heaters often hold more stones and can become a visible design feature.
+The right style depends on room size, bench layout, safety clearances, stone capacity, and the look you want.

 Built-In vs. External Controls

-Some heaters have simple built-in knobs.
+Some heaters have built-in controls.
 Others use external digital controls.
-A basic control may be enough for occasional use.
-A digital or external control can be better if you want more precise temperature management, easier access, or a cleaner design.
+A basic control can be enough for occasional use, while an external control may offer easier access, more precise settings, or a cleaner room design.

 Wi-Fi and App Controls